menandmice/micetro_docs/guides/admin-manual/admin_dhcp_kea.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^
 1. Click :guilabel:`Create`.

-2. In the Create Client Classification dialob box, eneter the necessary information.
+2. In the Create Client Classification dialog box, enter the necessary information.

    .. image:: ../../images/kea-client-classifications-create.png
       :width: 70%

-   * Enter a name and create an expresstion.
-Each DHCP packet will be evaluated against the expression to determine if it thould belong to that client class.
+   * Enter a name and create an expression.
+Each DHCP packet will be evaluated against the expression to determine if it should belong to that client class.
 For information about how to create expressions, see the `Kea documentation <https://kea.readthedocs.io/en/kea-2.2.0/arm/classify.html#using-expressions-in-classification>`_.

    * Optionally you can add a description.
 The description is not added to the Kea config, only saved in Micetro.
 Defining a client class as global is a Micetro-specific feature and is explained in detail below.